Director of Life Long Learning

 She believes that experiences of creative play, community-building, storytelling, yoga & mindfulness and embodied Jewishness can inspire, empower and unite children, families and communities.

-Stephanie teaches our 4th and 5th graders and our B Mitzvah students.
+Atarah teaches our 4th and 5th graders and our B Mitzvah students.
 She is an educator at both Romemu and the Tarot Society.
 She also makes “art” around Brooklyn and Lower Manhattan.
-Stephanie was raised with a deep love of Jewish texts and spent her time as a student in Yeshiva in Jerusalem, and as a fellow at Yeshivat Hadar in NYC, as a theory and philosophy student at NYU, and as a student of theater at Tisch— getting in touch with the importance of mythology and storytelling in communities and personal lives.
+Atarah was raised with a deep love of Jewish texts and spent her time as a student in Yeshiva in Jerusalem, and as a fellow at Yeshivat Hadar in NYC, as a theory and philosophy student at NYU, and as a student of theater at Tisch— getting in touch with the importance of mythology and storytelling in communities and personal lives.

 Aaron teachers our 2nd and 3rd grade Seekers students.
 He grew up with Renewal services in Bloomington, Indiana, and comes from a strong interfaith family.
 He has taught at many synagogues and camps.
 He has also taught at the Smithsonian, and was head of education on board a historic sailing ship used in Pirates of the Caribbean.
 He has a master’s in Food History from University of Toronto, and creates lessons using music, food, dance and games to critically approach Jewish religious practices, ethics and culture.